How our panels work

 - staffing issues which may have affected performance (such as bullying, victimisation or insufficient staffing levels)

-- the public interest, including the maintenance of public confidence in the nursing and midwifery professions and the NMC as a regulator as well as declaring and uoholding proper standards of conduct and performance.
+- the public interest, including the maintenance of public confidence in the nursing, midwifery and nursing associate professions and the NMC as a regulator as well as declaring and uoholding proper standards of conduct and performance.